-- (a) Each applicant for the grant of an Aeronautical Charts services certificate shall establish procedures to identify, collect, index, store, maintain and dispose of the records that are necessary for the aeronautical charts services listed in their exposition. - (b) The procedures shall ensure that: - (1) there are records enabling all incoming and outgoing aeronautical information to be readily identified by serial number and date, and that supplementary information can be similarly verified and, where necessary, authenticated; and - (2) there is a record of each person who is authorised by the applicant to check, edit, and publish aeronautical information; and - (3) That the records specified are retained for a period of at least three (3) years or for such longer period as may be required by the Authority; and - (4) The providing of a record of each occurrence of erroneous of aeronautical charting information reported and detected under the procedures required by CAR-177.125.
+- (a) An Aeronautical Charts Service provider shall establish procedures to identify, collect, index, store, maintain and dispose of the records that are necessary for the aeronautical chart's services listed in their operation manual. - (b) The procedures shall ensure that: - (1) there are records enabling all incoming and outgoing aeronautical information to be readily identified by serial number and date, and that supplementary information can be similarly verified and, where necessary, authenticated; and - (2) there is a record of each person who is authorized by the applicant to check, edit, and publish aeronautical information; and - (3) That the records specified are retained for a period of at least three (3) years or for such longer period as may be required by the authority; and - (4) The providing of a record of each occurrence of erroneous of aeronautical charting information reported and detected under the procedures required by CAR-177.125.
 The record shall detail the nature of the erroneous an aeronautical charting information and the findings of the investigation and the follow-up corrective actions; and - (5) That there is a record of each personnel experience, qualifications, training, competence assessments, and current authorizations, for each person who is authorized to provide aeronautical charting service, - (c) All Aeronautical Charts Service records related to Aeronautical Charts services shall be retained for a period of at least three years unless a longer period is required for retrieval if needed for an aviation safety investigation.

-CAR 177.135 Organisation Exposition
+CAR 177.135 Operation manual

-- (a) An applicant for the grant of an Aeronautical Charts services certificate shall provide the Authority with an exposition containing: - (1) a statement signed by the Chief Executive on behalf of the applicant's organisation confirming that: - i. the exposition and any included manuals define the organisation and demonstrate its means and methods for ensuring ongoing compliance with this CAR; and - ii. the exposition and any included manuals will be complied with at all times; and - (2) the titles and names of the senior person or persons required by 177.100 (a)(1) and (2); and
+- (a) An Aeronautical Charts Service provider shall provide the authority with the operation manual containing: - (1) a statement signed by the accountable manager on behalf of the service provider organization confirming that: - the operation manual and any included procedures define the organization and demonstrate its means and methods for ensuring ongoing compliance with this CAR: and - ii. the operation manual and any included procedures will be complied with at all times;

-- (3) duties and responsibilities of the senior persons specified in paragraph (a)(2) including matters for which they have responsibility to deal directly with the Authority or the Authority on behalf of the organisation; and - (4) an organisation chart showing lines of responsibility of the senior persons specified in paragraph (a)(2); and - (5) a summary of the applicant's staffing structure for each aeronautical charts service listed under paragraph (a)(6); and - (6) a list of the aeronautical charts services to be covered by the certificate; and - (7) details of the applicant's procedures required: - i. regarding the competence of personnel; and - ii. regarding the control of documentation; and - iii. regarding the collection of information; and - iv. regarding the production and revision of aeronautical charts; and - v. regarding the correction of errors in published information; and - vi. regarding the identification, collection, indexing, storage, maintenance, and disposal of records; and - vii. regarding safety management; - (8) procedures to control, amend and distribute the exposition. - (b) The applicant's exposition must be acceptable to the Authority.
+- (2) the titles and names of the senior person or persons required by 177.100(a) paras (2) and (3); - (3) the duties and responsibilities of the senior persons specified in paragraph (a)(2) including matters for which they have responsibility to deal directly with the authority on behalf of the organization; - (4) an organization chart showing lines of responsibility of the senior persons specified in paragraph (a)(2); - (5) a summary of the charting service provider staffing structure for each aeronautical charts service listed under paragraph (a)(6); - (6) a list of the aeronautical charts services to be covered by the certificate; - (7) the location and address details of the charting service provider offices; - (8) the proposed hours of operations of each service; - (9) the airspace within which service is to be provided; - (1) details of the charting service provider Standard Operating Procedures (SOP) required by the operations personnel to perform their duties regarding: - i. the competence of personnel; and - ii. the control of documentation; and - iii. the collection of information; and - iv. the production and revision of aeronautical charts; and - v. the correction of errors in published information; and - vi. the identification, collection, indexing, storage, maintenance, and disposal of records; and - vii. internal quality assurance; - (10) procedures to control, amend and distribute the operation manual. - (b) The operation manual must be acceptable to the authority.